-1968 Dodge Sweptline, Gettin it on the Street!
+1968 Dodge Sweptline Adventure, Gettin it back on the Street!

-This is it 1968 Dodge D100, Yes thats a 69-71 Hood & 70-71 Grille.
+This is it 1968 Dodge Adventure D100, Yes thats a 69-71 Hood & 70-71 Grille, we have obtained the 1 year off 1968 hood along with the 1968 Grille, so it will be taking on the 1968 look!
 This is without engine and transmission, front doesn't sit that high, but the owner will be making the changes.
 The owner just happens to work for Easy-Street!
 LLC and this truck will be doing advertising for the company.
 All the parts will be purchased through Easy-Street!
 LLC, and we will do some things with this truck that have never been done.

 front clip off, now we've got to address the suspension, granted we could go IFS, but doesn't everyone do that?
 So we're going to keep the I beam, and do some improvements, especially in the steering and brake department.
 The truck needs to be versitile, that is it will serve duty as a truck, but the appearance needs to be pleasant, and it should be able to attend the hangouts and be interesting.